SciLifeLab/TIDDIT/README.md

     -q - the minimum mapping quality of the discordant pairs/supplementary alignments forming a variant.
 Default value is 10.

-    -c - the library coverage.
-Default is calculated from average genomic coverage.

 The cov module
 ==============